Susan Close: 2012 Port Adelaide state by-election

-Close received factional backing in August 2011 and began outreach in the Port Adelaide electorate prior to her official confirmation as the ALP candidate for the by-election following Kevin Foley's resignation on 20 October later that year.
+Close received factional backing in August 2011 and began outreach in the Port Adelaide electorate prior to her official confirmation as the Labor Party candidate for the by-election following Kevin Foley's resignation on 20 October later that year.
 In the by-election held in February 2012, polling indicated increased support for Close, particularly among female voters, with 53 per cent of women compared with 42 per cent of men expressing support, up from Labor's previous 39 per cent female vote.
 On primary votes, Close led her nearest rival, Gary Johanson, by 48–23 per cent, aided in part by the absence of a Liberal Party candidate, which split the opposition vote.

 In June 2013, Close introduced a bill in the parliament seeking to legalise same-sex marriage, arguing that the definition of marriage as a union between a man and a woman was discriminatory and drawing on her own family circumstances in support of the reform.
 The following month, she introduced the Same Sex Marriage Bill 2013 as a private member's bill.
 Labor MPs were granted a conscience vote, with Premier Jay Weatherill among the supporters, while Liberal MPs opposed the bill on constitutional grounds, maintaining that marriage was a federal matter.
 Close cited legal advice to argue that South Australia could legislate on the issue, but the bill was defeated in the House of Assembly without being put to a vote after Liberal MPs were not permitted a conscience vote.
 The defeat did not end parliamentary debate on the subject, as a similar bill was subsequently introduced in the Legislative Council by the Australian Greens' Tammy Franks.